 Fun Center Feasibility - 10 Steps to Get Started

 I speak with hundreds of new business entrepreneurs every year who have expressed interest in starting their own family fun center.
-If you're thinking about starting a family fun center, the following advice is for you.
-It's from my 17+ years of fun center feasibility experience with indoor party center attractions, family entertainment centers and working with many who have gone down the path you're looking at right now.
+If you're thinking about starting a family fun center, the following advice is for you too.
+It's from my 20+ years of fun center feasibility experience with indoor party center attractions, family entertainment centers, laser tag attractions and working with many who have gone down the path you're looking at right now.
 One of the real benefits of our industry is shared experience.
 We don't have to reinvent the wheel when it comes to FECs.
 The basic fun center model has been a proven concept for years, and although there is always improvements that can be made to the concept, but it's a proven one with an established track record that now spans decades.
 With that in mind...

 Family Fun Center - Feasibility in 10 Steps

 Step One: You first need to look within yourself and think about why you want to develop a family fun center.
 If you are thinking that you will work less and make more money, getting rich within the next year or so.... think again.
 Although there's always the feeling that a clever new idea can lead to great fortune, few in our business actually do get rich operating amusement attractions and those that do probably didn't think they would when they started.
 If your main reason is to take on the challenge of developing a thriving fun business that could entertain thousands every year, and drop you into the middle of a fun working environment, then your on the right track.
 Many FEC developers are actually buying themselves a job, which is not too bad, because when done right it can be profitable and a lot of fun for all involved.
 The goal of being your boss, doing something you enjoy, and hopefully building something of community value that you can pass on someday to others, is a noble pursuit.